apollo

 Absolutely.
 Even with the same salt, small differences can affect how your body responds when switching from Valrate Syrup to its substitute.
 Always consult your doctor before switching.

 Valrate Syrup decreases the excessive and abnormal nerve activity in the brain.
-It balances the brain's chemical messengers and prevents overactivity of the brain, thereby controlling seizure episodes.
+It balances the brain's chemical messenger and prevents overactivity of the brain, thereby controlling seizure episodes.

 Do not discontinue Valrate Syrup without consulting your doctor.
-To treat your condition effectually, continue taking Valrate Syrup for as long as prescribed.
-Do not be reluctant to speak with your doctor if you experience any difficulty while taking Valrate Syrup ; your doctor will reduce the dose gradually to avoid worsening of seizures.
+To treat your child's condition effectively, continue using Valrate Syrup for as long as prescribed.
+Do not be reluctant to speak with your doctor if your child experiences difficulty while taking Valrate Syrup ; your doctor will gradually reduce the dose to avoid worsening seizures.

 Apollo 247 Floating Button